kfmaurice/LoveOAS/README.md

 3. [IParser](Dynamite.LoveOAS/Interfaces/IParser.cs) converts endpoints to [nodes](Dynamite.LoveOAS/Model/Node.cs) ready to be serialized as a matter of links.
    * [IAuthorization](Dynamite.LoveOAS/Interfaces/IAuthorization.cs) is used by IParser to discover whether a link should be published given the authorization settings.
    * [IRouteSelector](Dynamite.LoveOAS/Interfaces/IRouteSelector.cs) is also used by IParser to uniquely select a route on endpoints with multiple routes.
 6. [ISerializer](Dynamite.LoveOAS/Interfaces/ISerializer.cs) serializes nodes into an object with payload and links.
-For instance the default implmentation [JsonOutputSerializer](Dynamite.LoveOAS/Discovery/JsonOutputSerializer.cs) serializes to JSON.
+For instance, the default implmentation [JsonOutputSerializer](Dynamite.LoveOAS/Discovery/JsonOutputSerializer.cs) serializes to JSON.
 7. [IOrchestrator](Dynamite.LoveOAS/Interfaces/IOrchestrator.cs) uses all the other interfaces to make the process work from reflection to serialization.

 Note that ``IAuthorization`` and ``IRouteSelector`` are set on each request that reaches the filter since they depend on values of the context.
 Take a look at the method ``SetDefault`` in the filter for the details.
 This method can be overriden to implement another behavior.